auth0/repo-supervisor/README.md

 <h2 align="center">Setup</h2>

-The recommended way is to clone this repository, install required dependencies and run script to install a webtask.
+The recommended way is to clone this repository, install required dependencies and run script to deploy a script on the webtask.io platform.

 ```bash
  git clone git@github.com:auth0/repo-supervisor.git